What is my car’s VIN and how do I find it?

 What does a VIN number look like?

-A VIN is composed of letters and numbers, which all correspond to a code that describes your car.
+Contrary to its name, your VIN number is composed of both numbers and letters.
+Each corresponds to a code that describes your car.
 The letters and numbers are allocated as follows:

 1XXXX11XXXX111111

-The first character, a number, describes where the car was built, e.g. UK.
+The first character is always a number.
+This describes where the car was built, e.g. UK.

-The second and third characters, letters, describe the car brand, e.g. Citroën.
+The second and third characters are letters.
+They denote the car manufacturer, e.g. Citroën.

-The fourth to eighth characters, a mix of letters and numbers, describe the brand, engine size, and engine and fuel type.
+Characters four through eight are a mix of letters and numbers detailing the brand, engine size, and engine, transmission, and fuel type.

-The ninth character, a letter, is a security code.
+The ninth character, a letter, is a security code certifying the VIN as approved by your car’s manufacturer.

-The tenth character, a letter, signifies the model year of the car.
+The tenth character, also a letter, signifies the year of your car model.

 The eleventh character, a letter, points to the plant where the vehicle was built.

-The last six characters, all numbers, are the car’s serial number.
+The last six characters are all numbers and make up the car’s unique serial number.

 Where is the VIN number on a car?